Skip to Content

 Heated socks can be very expensive and need careful washing.
 If that’s a turn-off for you, heated insoles are a more affordable way to add hours of warmth to your snowshoe trip.
 They work the same way, except that they have battery packs that strap on to your ankles or shins.

-If you want to go high end, check out Hotronic’s heated insoles.
+Thermic’s heated insoles get good reviews, but they are pretty expensive.
 They have several options for insoles and separate battery packs.

 There are lots of crappy and cheap heated insoles on Amazon.
 If you want budget-priced ones, Thermrup makes reliable heated insoles at a reasonable price.